Skip to main content

 A growing number of states are passing laws requiring business owners to automatically enroll employees in retirement savings accounts.

-Often called “auto-IRA” programs, the policy requires businesses without retirement plan coverage to participate in a state-sponsored IRA program.
-Some states have already launched programs, while several others are in the process of creating one — and others will likely follow suit.
-More than half of the states in the U.S. have introduced legislation that would adopt similar regulations.
-See for the latest information on your state.
+Often called “auto-IRA (Individual retirement account)” programs, these policies require businesses without retirement plan coverage to participate in a state-sponsored IRA program.
+A number of states have already launched programs (some of which apply to businesses with a single employee,), while other states are still in the process of creating one.
+More than half of U.S. states have introduced legislation that would adopt similar regulations.
+Click here to see the latest information on your state.

 This shift in policy affects small business owners in particular.
-Thirty five percent of private sector employees, or roughly 43 million Americans, work for companies with fewer than 100 people, according to the U.S. Bureau of Labor Statistics.
+According to the U.S. Small Business Office of Advocacy, 46.4% of private sector employees, or roughly 61.7 million Americans, work for a small business.

 Of those companies, only 48% offer workplace retirement plans, compared with 94% of companies with 500 or more employees.